lawleyfall2019/110-fall2019/exercises/gitExercise/gitExercise.md

 ![Screenshot of VS Code Command Palette](vsCommandPrompt.png)

-VS Code will prompt you for a location for your files.
-Once you've selected a location, VS Code will create a directory for the repository files using the name of the repository, and will retrieve copies of any files in the repository (which right now should just be the README.md file).
+VS Code will prompt you for a location for your files. **Do not create a new directory for the repository; VS Code will create one for you.
+Just pick where you want the repository folder to go.** Once you've selected a location, VS Code will create a new directory for the repository files using the name of the repository, and will retrieve copies of any files in the repository (which right now should just be the README.md file).
 When it's done, it will ask if you want to open the new repository (either in the current window, or in a new window).

 Here's a video showing the cloning process: https://youtu.be/hNMkIF0klow